shihweichieh2023/IVcurve_tester/README.md

 1. **Enhanced Multiplexer**: Replace the current multiplexer with ADG706 for lower internal resistance, improving measurement accuracy especially in the low-resistance range.

-2. **Sunlight-Readable Display**: Upgrade to an e-paper display to enhance readability in direct sunlight, making outdoor measurements more convenient.

-3. **IoT Integration**: Utilize the ESP32's WiFi capabilities to upload measurements to an IoT cloud service for:
+2. **IoT Integration**: Utilize the ESP32's WiFi capabilities to upload measurements to an IoT cloud service for:
    - Remote monitoring and data logging
    - Long-term performance analysis
    - Data sharing and collaboration

-4. **On-Board Storage**: Implement measurement storage and numbering on the chip for:
+3. **On-Board Storage**: Implement measurement storage and numbering on the chip for:
    - Offline data collection
    - Sequential measurement tracking
    - Later retrieval and analysis